MS-DOS and Windows command line QBasic command

 [[drive:][path]filename] - Specifies the program file to load or run.

 qbasic /run game.bas

-QBasic is not installed by default when installing Windows 95 and Windows 98; however, it is still on the CD for support with older programs, as well as people still interested in programming in basic.
-This can be found in one of the below locations.
+QBasic is not installed when you put Windows 95 and Windows 98 on your computer.
+However, it is still on the Windows CD for support with older programs, and people still interested in programming in BASIC.
+QBasic is in one of the following locations.

-X being the letter of your CD-ROM drive, if you wish to use QBasic without the Windows 98 CD you must copy QBasic.exe and QBasic.hlp to a directory on your hard drive.
+X being the letter of your CD-ROM drive.
+To use QBasic without the Windows 98 CD, copy QBasic.exe and QBasic.hlp to a directory on your hard drive.

-Extra Note: if you have an OEM Restore CD and do not have the above directory, follow the instructions for Windows 95 users.
+If you have an OEM restore CD and do not have the directory above, follow the instructions for Windows 95 users.